 There are also API aggregators.
 As an example, say you wanted to set up a newsfeed for your subscribers.
 Let’s choose the topic of artificial intelligence.
 You could aggregate data from all the relevant AI blogs.
-You could then deliver to your audience with links to all the latest AI news stories in a given week.
+You could then deliver a summary to your audience with links to all the latest AI news stories in a given week.

-Aggregator in action
+A news aggregator in action

 What is a DEX?

-DEX stands for “decentralized exchange” and refers to a platform that enables the peer to peer trading of digital assets, otherwise known as cryptocurrencies.
+DEX stands for “decentralized exchange” and refers to a platform that enables the peer to peer trading of digital assets, also known as cryptocurrencies.
 A DEX runs on a decentralized or ‘distributed’ database, called a Blockchain.

 How are DEXes different from centralized exchanges?